Sunsphere: Redevelopment proposals (1991-1999)

 The Sunsphere was proposed to be included as part of the new Knoxville Convention Center.
 While not physically incorporated into the final design, the Convention Center was designed with an open curve along its north edge to allow access to the Sunsphere.
 During construction of the Convention Center, the observation deck – which the city had briefly reopened, still sporting the original World's Fair-era displays and explanations of the panorama – was closed while the tower was commandeered by the Knoxville Public Building Authority as offices for, quite literally, overseeing construction of the Convention Center.

-Reopening
+Reopening and recent changes (2007–present)

 The Level 4 observation deck was reopened on July 5, 2007, to give visitors a view of Knoxville.
 The observation deck can hold 86 people.
 At the time of its reopening, Level5 became a cafe with concession and an early evening drinks service.
 Level6 served as an open space leased out for functions.
 As of October 2013, both the 7th and 8th floors are available for commercial rental.